 When to Ask

-It is important that you give your writers ample time to write your letter of recommendation.
+It is important that you give your writers plenty of time to write your letter of recommendation.
 6-8 weeks is generally recommended.
-Remember that you are requesting letters from busy working professionals that may need more time than you’d like to write a thoughtful and strong letter on your behalf.
+Remember that you are requesting letters from busy working professionals that likely need ample time to write a thoughtful and strong letter on your behalf.

 How to Ask